josharsh/100LinesOfCode/Rock-Paper-Scissors/README.md

 <Rock-Paper-Scissors>

 Project Description:
 An extension of the traditional game of rock-paper-scissors with more options the user can choose from.
 User will play against the computer that will randomly generate a move.
-The results of who won or lost or if the result was a draw will be printed for the user to see.
+The results of who won or lost or if the result was a draw will be printed.
+The user's score will be saved, updated, and printed at the beginning of each round.

 Project Idea: An extension of the traditional game of rock-paper-scissors with more options while playing against a random generator.